Lying on Rental Applications: How to Detect False Information

 This one requires a little more work as most of this information can’t be pulled in reports, and previous landlords are often not as easy to work with as an employer.

-The piece of rental history that may be found in reports are the late or missed payments.
+Reports will only show late or missed payments.
 However, late payments can only be reported if they are more than 30 days late, meaning if the tenant consistently pays 2 to 3 weeks late, you won’t find that in a credit report.
-You also can’t know if they paid in installments, or tried to beg or barter with their rent.
+You also won’t know if they paid in installments, or tried to beg or barter with their rent.

-In general, a landlord will need to speak to prior landlords in order to get the proper information.
-Here are a few questions that landlords should ask to verify information about rental history:
+In general, a landlord will need to speak to prior landlords to get the proper information.
+Here are a few questions landlords should ask to verify information about rental history:

 How to Verify No Smoking and No Pets

-The only way to verify this information would be to talk to their personal references.
-Hopefully they’ve included people who would know these sorts of details (for example, a community leader they work with once a week may not know if they have a dog).
+One way to verify this information would be to talk to their personal references.
+Hopefully, they’ve included people who would know these sorts of details (for example, a community leader they work with once a week may not know if they have a dog).

-This may have to be more of a gut feeling up front and take their word for it.
+You may also have to rely on your gut feeling up front and take their word for it.
 If they are fully qualified everywhere else, and they have great communication skills, then a landlord can decide to trust their applicant.

 How to Verify Vehicles

-On the application, you should ask for the make, model, and license plate number of any cars.
+On the application, you should ask for the make, model, and license plate number of any car they own.
 This way, you can know which cars are theirs at the property.
 Also, if there are any complaints or issues, you have a description of the cars.

-There’s not a good way to verify vehicles ahead of time, other than just asking on the application.
+There’s no good way to verify vehicles ahead of time, other than just asking on the application.
 A statement on the application limiting the number of vehicles can help deter applicants from being untruthful, but it’s no guarantee.